Understanding Loads

 Types of Loads

-Properly calculating load consumption is a critical step in properly sizing an off-grid power system.
-As most off-grid systems are dependent on batteries to store energy, and these battery capacities are sized based on amp hours, the load needs to be calculated in amp hours in order to properly size the system.
-You can learn more about this in our basic system sizing webinar!
+Calculating load consumption correctly is essential for sizing an off-grid power system.
+Since most off-grid systems rely on batteries to store energy, and battery capacities are measured in amp hours, you must calculate the load in amp hours to size the system accurately.
+You can learn more about this in our basic system sizing webinar.

-In this Tech-Note we’ll cover several different types of loads and how to properly convert them into amp hours.
-All loads can be defined as the following:
+In this Tech-Note, we’ll cover different types of loads and how to convert them into amp hours.
+All loads can be defined as follows:

 Continuous vs Non-Continuous Loads